rudidude86/gura-lang.github.io/documents/Syntax.md

 Consider the following expression:

-    a(x, y, z)
+* `a(x, y, z)`

   It owns an Identifier expression `a` as its car element and three Identifier expressions `x`, `y` and `z` as its arguments.
+  Its block and trailer elements are both invalid.

+* `a()`

+  It owns an Identifier expression `a` as its car element.
+  Its arguments is blank.

+* `a(x, y, z) {xx, yy, zz}`

+  It owns an Identifier expression `a` as its car element and three Identifier expressions `x`, `y` and `z` as its arguments.
+  It also owns a Block expression as its block element.

+If more than two callers are described in the same line, they have a leader-trailer relationship each other.
 Consider the following expression:

-    a(x, y, z) {xx, yy, zz}

-It owns a Block expression as its block element.

-Consider the following expression:

-    a(x, y, z) b(h, i, j)
+* `a() b()`

   It owns a Caller expression as its trailer element.

+The parser determines if a following Caller is a trailer by checking whether top of the following Caller is described in the same line as a closing parenthesis of the preceding one.
+It means that the example below validly forms leader-trailer format.

+    a(
+    ) b(
+    )

+If the preceding Caller has a block, the closing curly bracket must be in the same line as top of the following one like below.

+    a() {
+    } b(
+    )